weilun-chiu/dbscan/README.md

     - Refactor to avoid the allocation in loops.
     - Refactor to apply const on runtime invariant variables.
     - Refactor to avoid copy in range for.
+    - Refactor to remove unnecessary branches and optimize control flow.